-- Eight on-campus courses, delivered through four intensive two-week residences at Regent College in Vancouver, BC; - A 24-month Supervised Workplace Immersion, in which students will be mentored and will have an opportunity to reflect on and develop their own leadership abilities; - A Capstone Project, in which students will apply their learning from the program to a situation in their own workplace and reflect theologically on that experience; and - A week-long Capstone Retreat in a world-class city, where students will gather to share their Capstone Projects and interact with Christian leaders from a variety of sectors.
+- Eight on-campus courses, delivered through four intensive two-week residences at Regent College in Vancouver, BC; - A 24-month Workplace Integration, in which students will be mentored and will have an opportunity to reflect on and develop their own leadership abilities; - A Capstone Project, in which students will apply their learning from the program to a situation in their own workplace and reflect theologically on that experience; and - A week-long Capstone Retreat, where students will gather to share their Capstone Projects and celebrate the conclusion of the program.

 The tuition for the MALTS program comes to \$25,000.
-There is also an additional cost for the Capstone Retreat (TBD).
-Students are responsible for their own travel, accommodation, and meal costs.
+The cost of the Capstone Retreat varies from year to year, usually falling within the range of \$2,000 to \$3,000.
+It includes accommodation and meals while at the retreat and a shuttle service from a designated hotel to the lodge (round trip).
 For more information on program costs and payment, see the Program FAQ page.